English language requirements

 The University Centre for Academic English has more than 30 years of experience delivering English language courses for international students.
 These courses are accredited by the British Council.

-The ULC is an IELTS testing centre and its pre-sessional courses are accredited by the British Association of Lecturers in English for Academic Purposes (BALEAP).
+The UCAE is an IELTS testing centre and its Pre-sessional courses are accredited by the British Association of Lecturers in English for Academic Purposes (BALEAP).
 The Centre also runs in-sessional English support for international students during their studies.

 Course and programme finder